Steven M. Biskupic: Relationship to dismissal of U.S. Attorneys

 Interest in the Milwaukee U.S Attorney's Office and Biskupic specifically centers on how he managed to survive being on the original list of U.S. Attorneys in the dismissal controversy.

 Talking Points Memo was one of the first media outlets to identify the controversy and report extensively on it.
 The April 11, 2007 edition of TPM Muckraker provides a detailed account of the pressure Biskupic and his office were under from both the White House and Justice Department.
-The Milwaukee Journal Sentinel quotes a statement delivered by Biskupic on April 14, 2007 that in part reads:
+The Milwaukee Journal Sentinel quotes a statement delivered by Biskupic on April 14, 2007 in which he said a Bush administration list calling for his firing had no credibility.

 U.S. Representative Tammy Baldwin (D-WI), now a United States senator, called for an investigation in conjunction with this controversy.

 In a Washington Post article (May 11, 2007), reporters Dan Eggen and Paul Kane provide updated information on White House and Justice Department staff involvement in pressing complaints about Biskupic and a response from him.